Environmental

 Limiting Our Impact on the Environment

-- Cargo spills to water have declined since 2002, representing a 76% decrease
+- Cargo spills to water have declined since 2002 representing an 76% decrease

 - Kirby is committed to continuous improvement through cargo transfer audits, regular tankerman proficiency evaluations, advanced training courses, review and implementation of best practices, review of near-miss events, and quarterly tankerman meetings